-RECORDING of Woven Air, Online Talk with Sonia Ashmore, Mamta Varma and Chinar Farooqui
+Woven Air with Sonia Ashmore, Mamta Varma and Chinar Farooqui

-The recording is of presentations on muslin, woven air, by Sonia Ashmore, a specialist on muslin, who talks about muslin in Georgian England.
+A series of presentations on woven air (muslin) by Sonia Ashmore, a specialist on muslin, who talks about muslin in Georgian England.
 Followed by Mamta Varma who speaks about the art of Chikankari and Chinar Farooqui finishes the presentations by discussing her work designing contemporary clothing with muslin.

 Legend of the Loom